jaytimm/hollr/README.md

 ## Features

-**Versatile Model Integration**: Seamlessly generate text using OpenAI models like GPT-3.5 and GPT-4, or local models, via a single function.
+**Versatile Model Integration**: Seamlessly access OpenAI models like gpt-4o and gpt-4o-mini, or local models, via a single function.

 **Multiple Annotators**: Support for multiple annotators to handle ensembling methods and majority voting, improving the reliability and